polymorphic/tesla-model-y-checklist/README.md

 ## Trunk

 - [ ] Open & close the lift gate; sometimes the weather seal gets caught in the molding, causing a click
+  - [ ] Test power liftgate operation and height adjustment
+  - [ ] Inspect the weather seals around door gaps and windows
+  - [ ] Verify water guards below the rear windshield are clear
+  - [ ] Check the frunk/trunk lighting (there are 2 trunk lights)
 - [ ] Confirm the lift gate opens and closes without "shuddering" and that the button on the hatch works to close it
 - [ ] Inspect the cargo covers and verify they're properly attached
+- [ ] Check the rear seats
   - [ ] Confirm that seat & trunk buttons fold the back seats
   - [ ] Confirm folding rear seats do not catch on the rear trunk floor carpeting
+  - [ ] Ensure the bottom of the back seats is securely attached.
 - [ ] Inspect the back seat covers and verify they're properly attached
 - [ ] Confirm the [J1772 adapter](https://shop.tesla.com/product/sae-j1772-charging-adapter) isn't missing
 - [ ] Check for tow hitch if you included it on your order.